 This type of myomas represents the most benign form (non-cancerous form) of tumors that originate in the uterus.

-These fibroids or uterine fibroids often appear during the fertile years and are not associated with cancer risk in the uterus and are unlikely to develop into malignant tumors.
+These fibroids or uterine fibroids often appear during fertile years, are not associated with cancer risk in the uterus, and are unlikely to develop into malignant tumors.

 They are composed of smooth muscles, like the uterine walls (myometrium), but they are much denser than the normal myometrium.

-The uterine fibroids are usually round and range from the size of seedlings, undetectable by the human eye, to masses of very large size that can distort and cause an increase in the uterus, another feature is that they can grow in groups or alone.
+The uterine fibroids are usually round and range from the size of seedlings, undetectable by the human eye, to masses of enormous size that can distort and cause an increase in the uterus; another feature is that they can grow in groups or alone.

-Many women have uterine fibroids at some point, but they are unaware of it because of the absence of symptoms, which can usually be discovered incidentally during routine pelvic exams or prenatal ultrasounds.
+Many women have uterine fibroids at some point.
+Still, they are unaware of it because of the absence of symptoms, which can usually be discovered incidentally during routine pelvic exams or prenatal ultrasounds.

 Uterine fibroids are often described based on their location inside the uterus.

-Subserosal myomas are found under the serous or lining membrane located on the outside of the uterus.
+Subserosal myomas are found under the serous or lining membrane located outside the uterus.

-These often appear localized on the outer surface of the uterus or may be attached to the outer surface by a peduncle.
+These often appear localized on the outer surface of the uterus or may be attached to the outer shell by a peduncle.